I.G.I.-2: Covert Strike: Plot

-The game's protagonist, David Jones, an agent working for the Institute for Geotactical Intelligence and former British SAS operator, was sent to the Carpathian mountains to recover a set of prototype EMP chips stolen by a group of Russian mafia from a high-tech US facility.
-After HALO jumping and infiltrating a weather station, Jones retrieves a chip that was stolen.
-The researchers at IGI conclude after close examination that the chip that Jones found was actually an improved version of the chip.
-Then his mission director (Phillip White having replaced an injured Rebecca Anya) commands him to go to retrieve the remaining EMP chips so that the IGI researchers can launch a full scale research on the chips to determine their real usage for which the Russian mafia stole them for.
-He is then transported to a local Russian storage facility where a convoy carrying the chips is due to arrive.
+The game's protagonist, David Llewellyn Jones, an agent working for the Institute for Geotactical Intelligence and former British SAS operator, is sent to the Carpathian Mountains to recover a set of prototype EMP chips stolen by a group of Russian mafia from a high-tech US facility.
+After HALO jumping and infiltrating a weather station via a mineshaft, Jones successfully retrieves a chip that was stolen.
+The researchers at IGI conclude after close examination that the chip that Jones found was actually an improved version of the stolen chip.
+His mission director (Phillip White having replaced an injured Rebecca Anya) then commands him to retrieve the remaining EMP chips so that IGI can launch a full-scale research on the chips to determine their real usage for which they were stolen.
+He is then transported via helicopter to a local Russian storage facility near the Ukrainian border where a convoy carrying the chips is due to arrive.
 He is instructed to obtain C4 explosives from the facility and destroy the bridge on which the convoy would pass and retrieve the chips by intercepting the convoy.
-After successful completion of his objective, he is then transported to a Russian weapons production facility to get the remaining EMP chips and their blue prints on White's orders.
-After this incident, he is betrayed by his pilot, Robert Quest and mission director, Phillip White as they take the EMP chips obtained by Jones.
-Jones is forced to jump from the helicopter in which he was being carried by Quest and he eventually finds himself at the borders of Ukraine and Romania, where he is forced to evade the incoming border patrols while being ill-equipped.
+Afterwards, Jones is then transported to a Russian weapons production facility to get the blueprints of the chip and destroy the equipment making the chips.
+After he completes his objective, he is betrayed by his helicopter pilot, Robert Quest and mission director, Phillip White as they steal the EMP chips obtained by Jones from the IGI headquarters.
+Jones is forced to jump from the helicopter in which he was being carried after being held at gunpoint by Quest.
+He survives the jump and finds himself at the borders of Ukraine and Romania, where he is forced to evade the incoming border patrols while being ill-equipped.